I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In March 2014, Anne Applebaum of Slate Magazine reported on a company called Rosneft.
 She says it was created as “a blatant act of thievery.”
 There was a series of complex ownership transfers, which at one point had the company’s head office located in a vodka bar.

 Rosneft is now the largest oil company in Russia, under Chief Executive Officer Igor Sechin.
-Who he?
-A former member of Mr. Putin’s cabinet and close adviser to the Russian president and seen by many as his de facto deputy.
+Who is he?
+He's a former member of Mr. Putin’s cabinet and close adviser to the Russian president, and he's seen by many as Putin's de facto deputy.